 Rays are most closely related to sharks.

 Rays bodies contain no bones.
 Their skeleton is made up entirely of cartilage

 A stingray's venom is so poisonous that even a dead stingray's tail can kill a human.

 Feed on bottom dwelers like equinoderms (like sea cucumbers) and crustaceans,

-Highlights where the Galapagos Sting Rays can be seen
+Spots where the Galapagos Sting Rays can be observed

 Albany Rock is a small crescent-shaped outcrop just off the northwest coast of Santiago Island.